Cheeris/GI-Project/README.md

 ### Unique Selling Points (USPs)

-- **Dual Character Gameplay**: Post-rescue, players can seamlessly switch between two characters, each providing a unique gameplay experience, strategy, and skill set.
+- **Dual Character Gameplay**: Upon rescue, players can seamlessly switch between two characters, each providing a unique gameplay experience, strategy, and skill set.

-- **Open Strategy**: Unlike linear games, players choose their path - combat, rescue, or pure survival, offering replayability and varied outcomes.
+- **Open Strategy**: Unlike single-path games, players can choose their own direction of play - combat, rescue or pure survival, offering replayability and varying outcomes.

 - **Tiered Endings**: Based on decisions and gameplay outcomes, players are awarded different endings, incentivizing them to revisit the game and alter strategies for different results.